 By comparison, most double umbrellas have 6 wheels (one set of wheels in the middle, between the two seats), which makes them a little heavier, but easier to push and turn.

 The canopies on UPPAbaby strollers are awesome, as you might know, and these are no exception.
 The G-Link 2 has extra-large, multi-paneled canopies and pop-out UPF 50+ sunshades.
 But it’s not the only double umbrella stroller with great canopies.
-The canopies on the Maclaren Twin Triumph are equally as awesome if you’re comparing them side by side.

 There’s a pocket behind each seat for your essentials.
 The G-Link 2 also comes with one cup holder (if you want two, the second must be purchased separately).